acryldata/datahub-actions/docs/concepts.md

 **Events** are data objects representing changes that have occurred on DataHub.
 Strictly speaking, the only requirement that the Actions framework imposes is that these objects must be

 a.
-Convertable to JSON
+Convertible to JSON
 b.
-Convertable from JSON
+Convertible from JSON

 So that in the event of processing failures, events can be written and read from a failed events file.